Orthopedic Surgery Residency

 Our formal didactic education program includes multiple weekly conferences and teaching sessions.
 Additionally, we have a full-time training lab where new interns learn and practice basic surgical skills, techniques and principles for one month prior to commencing clinical rotations.
 The lab also serves as a space for residents and faculty to perform educational research as well as practice and hone techniques and skills prior to live surgery.

-We actively strive to recruit a diverse group of orthopedic residents interested in a rigorous and optimized residency training experience.
+We actively strive to recruit a group of orthopedic residents interested in a rigorous and optimized residency training experience.
 Individuals interested in providing expert orthopedic care to all in an urban academic setting are particularly encouraged to apply.
 We invite you to learn more about us.

 Sincerely,